• Skip to primary navigation

 If you're looking for an easy salmon meal that you can pull together on a busy night with no fuss, it's this one!
 It's simple to prepare, delicious, and perfect for dinner or make-ahead meal prep.

 For this meal, I combined pan seared salmon with steamed broccoli, roasted fingerling potatoes, and a side of lemon aioli; all of the meal prep instructions are included below.
-If you're just interested in a standalone salmon recipe, this oven baked salmon is easy and delicious.
+If you're just interested in a standalone salmon recipe, this salmon bowl for one or this easy oven baked salmon is easy and delicious.
 And if you're not a salmon fan, this pan seared chicken with broccolini or this Parmesan crusted chicken are both great substitutions!

 Jump to: